 2016 saw a dramatic shift in online sales to mobile devices.
 Online retailers who were prepared for the shift did well (Hedges & Company clients have heard us talking about this shift for over a year).

-It’s safe to say at least $4 billion in auto parts will be sold online in 2017 using mobile devices.
+It’s safe to say at least $4 billion in auto parts will be sold online in 2017 to consumers using mobile devices.

 $4B in #autoparts will be sold on #mobile devices Click To TweetSome statistics provided to us by Google tells the story: Fifty-nine percent of online searches for car batteries are now on mobile devices; off-road parts search is now 61% mobile; truck parts search is 57% mobile; parts & accessories that modify a vehicle’s appearance are at 70%.
 The list goes on and on.